 DirectX 11 is enabled by default on Windows.
 Your games and the Unity Editor use DX11, and fall back to DX9 when DX11 is not available.

 To enable or disable DirectX 11 for your game builds and the Editor, go to Edit > Project Settings > Player to open the Player Settings.
-Navigate to Other Settings and un-check Auto Graphics API for Windows.
+Navigate to Other Settings and un-tick Auto Graphics API for Windows.
 In the panel that appears, select Direct3D11 and click the minus (-) button to remove it, or click the plus (+) button and choose Direct3D11 from the list to add it.

 OpenGL Core is enabled by default on Mac and Linux.
 Your games and the Unity Editor use OpenGL Core on these platforms.

 To enable OpenGL Core on Windows and make it the default, go to Edit > Project Settings > Player to open the Player Settings.
-Navigate to Other Settings and un-check Auto Graphics API for Windows.
+Navigate to Other Settings and un-tick Auto Graphics API for Windows.
 In the panel that appears, click the plus (+) button and choose OpenGLCore from the list to add it.

 OpenGL Core has the following minimum requirements:

-Compute Shaders allow you to use the GPU as a parallel processor.
+Compute Shaders allow you to use GPU as a parallel processor.
 See documentation on Compute Shaders for more information.